 - Changes in the bite or fit of dentures

-In addition to regular visits, good at home oral hygiene is important in preventing gum disease.
-Dr. Brown educates patients on proper brushing and flossing techniques to maximize their at home routines.
-If you have any of the above mentioned signs of gum disease, or need to get back to the routine of regular preventive care, contact Dr. Brown at Lanier Family and Cosmetic Dentistry in Buford to schedule an appointment today.
+In addition to regular visits, good at-home oral hygiene is important in preventing gum disease.
+Dr. Brown and Dr. Newberry educate patients on proper brushing and flossing techniques to maximize their at-home routines.
+If you have any of the above mentioned signs of gum disease, or need to get back to the routine of regular preventive care, contact Lanier Family and Cosmetic Dentistry in Buford to schedule an appointment today.

 If you have bleeding gums, contact our office or let us know at your next visit.
 There are a number of treatment options for bleeding gums depending on your condition: